| главная о нас продукты скачать демо технологии ^

 text.
 If R/N > 1,7 then the current version

 of the program invokes heuristic procedures that delete unpromising relations.
+It is well

 known that the worst enemies of NLP are ambiguity and similarity that"s why the